near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 First, it's useful to understand what we mean by "single-block gas limit".
 This refers to the [hard cap on gas per block at the protocol layer](https://docs.near.org/docs/concepts/gas#thinking-in-gas).
 This number will increase over time.

-Removing data from a contract uses gas, so if an NFT had a large enough number of approvals, `nft_revoke_all` would fail, because calling it would exceed the maximum gas.
+Removing data from a contract uses gas, so if an NFT had a large enough number of approved_account_ids, `nft_revoke_all` would fail, because calling it would exceed the maximum gas.

-Contracts must prevent this by capping the number of approvals for a given token.
+Contracts must prevent this by capping the number of approved_account_ids for a given token.
 However, it is up to contract authors to determine a sensible cap for their contract (and the single block gas limit at the time they deploy).
-Since contract implementations can vary, some implementations will be able to support a larger number of approvals than others, even with the same maximum gas per block.
+Since contract implementations can vary, some implementations will be able to support a larger number of approved_account_ids than others, even with the same maximum gas per block.

-Contract authors may choose to set a cap of something small and safe like 10 approvals, or they could dynamically calculate whether a new approval would break future calls to `nft_revoke_all`.
+Contract authors may choose to set a cap of something small and safe like 10 approved_account_ids, or they could dynamically calculate whether a new approval would break future calls to `nft_revoke_all`.
 But every contract MUST ensure that they never break the functionality of `nft_revoke_all`.

 ### Approved Account Contract Interface